Arnold Schwarzenegger 'fine' following four-car crash in LA

 Published

-A spokesman said Arnold Schwarzenegger was fine after being involved in a car crash that sent a woman to the hospital with minor injuries.
-The 74-year-old actor and…Full Article
+A spokesman said Arnold Schwarzenegger is fine after being involved in a car crash that sent a woman to the hospital with minor injuries

 Published

-A spokesman said Arnold Schwarzenegger was fine after being involved in a car crash that sent a woman to the hospital with minor injuries.
-The 74-year-old actor and…Full Article
+A spokesman said Arnold Schwarzenegger is fine after being involved in a car crash that sent a woman to the hospital with minor injuries

-Watch VideoActor and former California Governor Arnold Schwarzenegger said he's fine after being involved in a multi-car crash that..

-Arnold Schwarzenegger was involved in a multi-car crash, multiple outlets are reporting.
-According to THR, the 74-year-old actor..